himslm01/himslm01.github.io/VPN/wstunnel_wireguard.md

 The `ExecStart` command line on the `WireGuard server` is exactly the same as was run manually above.

+Note the comments about the `--restrictTo=` parameter above.

 I enabled and started the service:

 ```console